 Feel free to send up to three poems at a time in a single file.
 Please ensure that the file is saved in a DOC., DOCX., or RTF format.
 Don’t send a PDF.
 Include your name as well as a short 3rd person bio (50-100 words).
 Simultaneous submissions are welcome.

 Poems shall be published based on a rolling basis.
-I will try to have a response sent back in 1-2 weeks.
-When things get busy, however, it could be around 2-4 weeks.
+I will try to have a response sent back in 1-2 months.
 If I can respond sooner, I shall.

 First time publication rights will belong to Grand Little Things, but all rights will revert to the author after it is published.